turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 actions.
 In the action section we can define a calculation using data in the table and related tables.

-These are being depreciated in favour of formula columns:
+These are being depreciated in favour of formula columns.

 ##### Formula Columns